keithalewis/math/bsmbs.md

 measure that gets immediately thrown out.
 His model works for _any_ collection of instruments, not just the bond, stock, and option B-S/M considered.

-> Let us stress again the power of these results.
-To begin with, expectational mechanisms to describe how we anticipate the index, $X_t$, will behave are irrelevant.
-Furthermore, there is no need for $X_t$ to follow a diffusion process to apply the usual option analysis or, for that matter, for the stream $c$ to follow any specific process.
-All that is necessary is the assumption that current asset values do not permit arbitrage.
-In particular, then, we do not even have to assume that the current index price is in equilibrium to correctly appraise the project.

-Many experts in the field seem to have trouble casting off their cognitive anchor in the classical theory.
-Ross's claims "expectational mechanisms" are "irrelevant", "there is no need" for prices "to follow a diffusion process", "all that is necessary is the assumption that current asset values do not permit arbitrage", and "we do not even have to assume that the current index price is in equilibrium" follow from simple math.

 Every arbitrage-free model of prices $(X_t)$ and cash flows $(C_t)$ has the form
 $$